 -Nearly one-half of those diagnosed with depression are also diagnosed with an anxiety disorder.

 Chinese Medicine medical theory was developed thousands of years ago and theorized that anxiety was due to something physical.
 Chinese medicine theory emphasizes that the organ health may drive anxious symptoms.
 When you help calm the nervous system out of a flight or flight response, the body can heal and experience deep relaxation.
 Acupuncture anxiety treatments focus on delivering nutrients to the heart, adrenals, kidneys and lungs by the activation of the parasympathetic nervous system.
-Each of these organs plays a role in regulating our emotional states.
-Heart dysregulation is related to emotional dullness, fatigue, sleeplessness, depression and hopelessness; liver – irritability, resentment, anger and lack of control; lungs – sadness, grief and detachment.
+Chinese medicine emphasizes that each of these organs may play a role in regulating our emotional states.

 Acupuncture signals the body to deliver nourishment in the form of blood flow to our organs to activate deep relaxation.
 Within our blood, our essential nutrients, anti-inflammatories and hormones help soothe our cells and muscle tissue that are in a flight or fight response.